-For security purposes, newer garage door opening systems use a "rolling" or variable code Information from the remote control and the garage door opener are needed before HomeLink can operate the garage door opener.
+For security purposes, newer garage door opening systems use a "rolling" or variable code.
+Information from the remote control and the garage door opener are needed before HomeLink can operate the garage door opener.

 The "Training HomeLink" procedure trains HomeLink to the proper garage door opener code.
-The following procedure synchronizes HomeLink to the garage door opener so they send and receive the correct codes
+The following procedure synchronizes HomeLink to the garage door opener so it sends and receives the correct codes.

 - 1. Make sure you have properly completed the "Training HomeLink" procedure. - 2.
-Find the "Training" button on your garage door opener unit.
+Find the "training" button on your garage door opener unit.
 The location will vary, depending on the manufacturer.

-3. Press the Training button on the garage door opener unit until the light next to the button comes on, then release it.
-The light may blink, or come on and stay on.
+3. Press the training button on the garage door opener unit until the indicator next to the button comes on.
+The indicator may blink, or come on and stay on.
 You then have approximately 30 seconds to complete the following steps.

-- 4. Press and hold the button on HomeLink for 3 4 seconds. - 5.
-Press and hold the HomeLink button again for 3 4 seconds.
-This should turn off the training light on the garage door opener unit.
+- 4. Press and hold the button on HomeLink for 3 to 4 seconds. - 5.
+Press and hold the HomeLink button again for 3 to 4 seconds.
+This should turn off the training indicator on the garage door opener unit.
 (Some systems may require you to press the button up to three times.) - 6.
-Press the HomeLink button again.
+Press the HomeLink button again for about 1 second.
 It should operate the garage door.